About NFACC

 NFACC is the national lead for farm animal care and welfare in Canada.
 The organization is a collaborative partnership of diverse stakeholders that:

-• Facilitates and coordinates a consistent approach to farm animal welfare* in Canada, demonstrating credibility in domestic and international forums
+• facilitates and coordinates a consistent approach to farm animal welfare* in Canada, demonstrating credibility in domestic and international forums

-• Facilitates communication and collaboration among all partners in Canadian agriculture focusing on responsible farm animal care and welfare.
+• facilitates communication and collaboration among all partners in Canadian agriculture focusing on responsible farm animal care and welfare.

 NFACC is based on a foundation of trust, communication and respect.
 It is a member-driven organization whose mission is to:

-• Make best use of resources and capabilities through improved coordination
+• make best use of resources and capabilities through improved coordination

-• Add value to stakeholders by collaborating, communicating and sharing tools, approaches, knowledge and information/experience
+• add value to stakeholders by collaborating, communicating and sharing tools, approaches, knowledge and information/experience

-• Facilitate proactive approaches to livestock care.
+• facilitate proactive approaches to livestock care.

 Significant strides have been made in bringing together the whole value chain and other stakeholders to develop science-informed approaches to farm animal care.